MicrosoftDocs/azure-media-services/media-services/latest/samples/samples-assets-reference.md

 ## Add an additional audio track to an existing asset using the tracks API

-This sample shows you how to use the tracks API on an Asset to add an additional audio language or descriptive audio track to an existing asset.
+This sample shows you how to use the Tracks API on an Asset to add an additional audio language or descriptive audio track to an existing asset.
 This sample demonstrates how to upload, encode using content aware encoding, and then late bind an additional audio track for a new language to the asset.

 | Node.JS | Python |
 | ------- | ------ |